andmercado/Capstone-Project-Group-6/README.md

 ### Data Understanding

 The dataset from Kaggle is designed to help predict when customers might stop using their credit cards.
 This dataset includes information on how customers spend, who they are, how they interact with the company, and details about their accounts.
 This data is great for spotting customers who might leave and helping us figure out how to keep them.
 We have data on thousands of customers, which gives us a lot of information to work with.
 We look at average spending, types of customers, and how often they engage with services.
+The data was collected throughout the year 2020, and the study was published on December 15, 2020.
+At that time, significant external financial factors were in effect, notably the COVID stimulus checks distributed by the US government to consumers.
+While we do not believe these factors directly affected the data itself, they could explain the noticeably fewer instances of customers leaving their companies found in this dataset.
+It is likely that with financial concerns alleviated by the stimulus checks, customers were less inclined to switch from their current credit card companies.
 The dataset includes a mix of numerical and categorical data, which are handled differently to ensure optimal processing by predictive models.
 See below:

 **Transactional Data**: Shows how customers are spending their money.